Palladius (Rayev): Biography

 The highest rescript of 18 October 1892 was appointed "to the pulpit of the reigning city of St. Petersburg, with the elevation to the rank of Metropolitan and the title of the first member of the Holy Synod".
 Arrived in St. Petersburg on 19 November of the same year.

-Lover of solemn, "festive" services with a large number of employees: "in a magnificent setting – fussiness, running, talking".
+Palladius preferred solemn, "festive" services with a large number of employees, stating that he liked them "in a magnificent setting – fussiness, running, talking".

 On 14 May 1896, on the day of the holy coronation of Emperor Nicholas II and Empress Alexandra Feodorovna, whose commission he headed in the Assumption Cathedral of the Moscow Kremlin, he received a supreme rescript with a diamond cross for wearing at the mitre (as well as the metropolitans Joannicius (Rudnev) of Kiev Sergius (Lyapidevsky) and Moscow).

 He managed to significantly expand the refectory of the Alexander Nevsky Lavra – after perestroika it turned into a spacious double-lighted hall with windows in two tiers, decorated with palace luxury.
 23 March 1897 consecrated in her church of the Intercession and St. Palladium, located on the choir in the eastern part of the refectory.

 Having fallen ill at the end of 1898, he blessed to perform the sacrament of anointing on himself, and, having communicated sacred secrets, on 5 December, at 2:40 am, quietly and peacefully died.
 The funeral services were headed by Archbishop Anthony (Vadkovsky) of Finland.

 He was buried in the Isidorovskaya Church of the Alexander Nevsky Lavra (closed in 1932).
 The funeral dinner was given at the lavra's refectory from the two sons of the deceased.
 One of his sons – Nikolai Pavlovich Raev – later became the last Chief Procurator of the Most Holy Synod of Tsarist Time.

 In 1932, his remains were transferred to the Brotherhood Cemetery of the Lavra.